sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 ## Calling Functions

-Calling (also called invoking) a function means telling it to run.
+Calling, also called invoking, running, or executing, a function means telling it to execute the code inside of it.

 ```js
 // This defines the function

 function sayHelloWorld(){
   console.log("Hello, world!")
 }